ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Gene Counting

 STAR, Kallisto, and Salmon all quantify the expression level of each gene for each cell as a part of its output.
 If UMIs were used, duplicates need to be first marked and then gene expression levels recounted.
-The packages (`UMI-tools`)[https://github.com/CGATOxford/UMI-tools) can be used to process and correct UMIs.
+The package [`UMI-tools`](https://github.com/CGATOxford/UMI-tools) can be used to process and correct UMIs.

 Specific steps to be performed are dependent on the type of library, the element layout of the read, and the sequencing parameters.

+[STAR](https://github.com/alexdobin/STAR), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html), [Kallisto/bustools](https://www.kallistobus.tools/) each have pipelines build specificlaly for processing single-cell datasets and 10X genomics data.

 ## scRNAseq Libraries